-Having a special room just for doing laundry makes an everyday task more enjoyable and more efficient too.
+Having a special room in your Poway home that is just for doing laundry makes an everyday task more enjoyable and more efficient too.
 Extra storage, laundry sinks, and the latest in energy-efficient and/or smart appliances are just some of the elements to consider for your new laundry room addition or remodeling project.

-A beautiful laundry room can also add to your home’s resale appeal and overall value, too.
+A beautiful laundry room addition can also add to your home’s resale appeal and overall value, too.

 Laundry Room Addition Items